 AGENCY THEME: Education and Vocational Training STRATEGIES UNU 1.
-Restore and maintain the productivity of African soils. ⇒ Through University of Ghana setting up of a regional reference pedagogical facility for training.
-2. Conserve/improve the management of indigenous plant resources.
-Re-enforcement of teaching programmes and research capability of Botany Department, T11 TTD 0 1.
-1 University of Ghana and CSIR.
-UNIDO Integrated Packaging Development Programme ⇒ Establishment of a packaging institute to provide training, technical and industrial service.
-2. Establishment of a Textile Industry Development Unit ⇒ Improve efficiency and competitiveness of the textile and garment industry through the establishment of a textile industry development unit which amongst these activities will have responsibility for upgrading training curricula.
-3. Women Entrepreneurs for Industrial Growth in Food Processing. ⇒ Upgrading of technical, entrepreneurial and marketing skills of women in food processing through formal and practical training.
+Restore and maintain the productivity of African soils. \Rightarrow Through University of Ghana setting up of a regional reference pedagogical facility for training.
+2. Conserve/improve the management of indigenous plant resources. ⇒ Re-enforcement of teaching programmes and research capability of Botany Department, University of Ghana and CSIR.
+UNIDO 1.
+Integrated Packaging Development Programme \Rightarrow Establishment of a packaging institute to provide training, technical and industrial service.
+2. Establishment of a Textile Industry Development Unit \Rightarrow Improve efficiency and competitiveness of the textile and garment industry through the establishment of a textile industry development unit which amongst these activities will have responsibility for upgrading training curricula.
+3. Women Entrepreneurs for Industrial Growth in Food Processing . ⇒ Upgrading of technical, entrepreneurial and marketing skills of women in food processing through formal and practical training.
 Strengthening of local support institutions.
 UNAIDS Joint UN programme on AIDS ⇒ Lead and catalyse an expanded response to the HIV/AIDS epidemic through involvement of prevention and care. reduction of vulnerability to AIDS.
-WORLD 1.
-Support GOG/MOE in basic (primary & junior secondary) schooling, non- ⇒ Five separate IDA credits are based on agreed objectives and implementation BANK formal literacy and vocational skills training, and tertiary education. arrangements.
-2. Preparation for sector-wide, multi-donor improvement programme. ⇒ Economic and financial analysis conducted in collaboration with GOG and interested stakeholders, examining lessons learned from previous operations IMF No direct support to education area area which it is stated in italics.
+WORLD BANK Support GOG/MOE in basic (primary & junior secondary) schooling, non- formal literacy and vocational skills training, and tertiary education.
+Preparation for sector-wide, multi-donor improvement programme. \Rightarrow Five separate IDA credits are based on agreed objectives and implementation arrangements. ⇒ Economic and financial analysis conducted in collaboration with GOG and interested stakeholders, examining lessons learned from previous operations IMF No direct support to education area